JustJarvaz/starter-restaurant-reservation-original/README.md

 #### Acceptance criteria

-Given that the restaurant mananger is on the `/reservations/new` page, When the restaurant manager submits a reservation form, Display an error message if the following constraints are violated:
+Given that the restaurant manager is on the `/reservations/new` page, When the restaurant manager submits a reservation form, Display an error message, with `className="alert alert-danger"`, if the following constraints are violated:

 - The reservation can only be made during normal business hours (i.e., between **10:30AM** and **10:30PM**),
 - The latest reservation time must _not_ occur within 60 minutes of the close time, so any reservation made between **10:30AM** (inclusive) and **9:30PM** (inclusive) will be honored.